Code-Institute-Submissions/LADCode2021-pp3-pay-calculator_AprResub/README.md

 2. Enter the sales total for that dealer into the command line, again taking note of the type of data the tool will accept.
 3. Press 'Run Programme' to restart the tool

-The outcome of a successful use of the tool will be a display of the total to pay to the dealer and the total to pay to the house (owner).
+The outcome of a successful use of the tool will be the command interface showing the total to pay to the dealer and the total to pay to the house (owner).
 The command line interface will also confirm data has been added to the Google worksheet.

 # Features